huantrinh1802/m_taskwarrior_d.nvim/README.md

 - `:TWToggle`: toggle status of task
   - It also checks the parent task (if any) to determine the final status and apply it.
 The logic is as follows:
-    - If there are any started tasks, it returns "started".
+    - If there are any started tasks, it returns `started`.
-    - If there are pending tasks but no started tasks, it returns "pending".
+    - If there are pending tasks but no started tasks, it returns `pending`.
-    - If there are completed tasks, it returns "completed".
+    - If there are completed tasks, it returns `completed`.
-    - If there are deleted tasks, it returns "deleted".
+    - If they are all deleted tasks, it returns `deleted`.
     - If none of the above conditions are met, it returns "unknown" (or any other default value).
 - `:TWSyncTasks`: traverse the current buffer and sync all tasks
   - There are a few scenarios, that may happen: